What could be better than a day at the beach!

 Surf fishing is a fun family beach activity to be enjoyed by all, at any time of year, and you don’t have to dig into your wallet to buy specialized gear.

-Bring along whatever fishing tackle you have on hand, which is likely to be a medium spinning outfit.
+Bring whatever fishing tackle you have on hand.
+For Floridians, that’s likely to be a basic spinning outfit.
 Add a pyramid sinker, a hook with a leader and a bucket to cart home your catch.

-If you go more than once or twice, you’ll probably want to gear up a little more.
-You don’t have to spend a lot of money — unless you really catch the fever.
+If you go more than once or twice, you’ll probably want to gear up a little more, but you don’t have to spend a lot of money — unless you really catch the fever.

 You need a free* resident shoreline license, which can be obtained online from the Florida Fish and Wildlife Commission.
 No license is needed if you are under 16 or over 65 with an ID showing proof of age.
 Nonresidents must purchase a 3-day, 7-day or annual nonresident saltwater fishing license when saltwater fishing from the shore or a pier, bridge or jetty attached to the shore unless fishing on a pier with a pier license.